At Home

 We know that some of you may be having some challenges with technology services.
 There are many factors involved with Internet and Wi-Fi experience at home, and it all starts with your provider.
 In general, the types of providers are listed below in fastest speed order:

-1. Cable
+- Cable

-2. DSL
+- DSL

-3. Cell
+- Cell

-4. Dial Up
+- Dial Up

 Note that DSL and Cell are almost neck-in-neck, depending on what is available to you and what providers are in the area.
-Also, when configuring your network, make sure you have an Internet connection available to Google information.
+Also, when configuring your network, make sure you have an internet connection available to Google information.
 This can be a cell phone, or even a computer hard-wired to the cable modem or new router while you tweak Wi-Fi configurations.
 Google is your best friend for information during this process.
 If you need help getting into your equipment, just type in the manufacture and model number and your question to Google.
-And remember, you can also always call the manufacturer for help — they are usually happy to walk you through and make recommendations.
+And remember, you can always call the manufacturer for help - they are usually happy to walk you through and make recommendations.

 Example Google query to find info quickly:

-Guest Wi-Fi:
+Guest Wifi:

-If you have your home network working as desired, you might consider adding a new layer of security.
-Many home routers are coming with a guest network, so you don’t have to give out your Wi-Fi password to short-term visitors that may also be your bank password (btw - never do this!!!!!
-Always use different passwords for different services).
-You can also use the guest network to separate your non-personal and IOT (internet of things - Alexa, smart lights, TVs, game consoles, etc...) devices from your personal devices (computers, tablets, and phones).
-The same rules apply for set as above.
-TIP: Name the Wi-Fi the same as you home with an apps at the end and use a different password.
-So, if you call your home Wi-Fi: mynetwork, then call your guest Wi-Fi: mynetwork apps.
-Also make sure you DON’T allow cross talk between the main network and guest network (usually disabled by default).
-After you move your non-personal devices to the guest Wi-Fi, you will have much less to worry about if your IOT devices get hacked.
+TIP: Name the Wi-Fi the same as your home network with an "apps" at the end and use a different password.
+So, if you call your home Wi-Fi "mynetwork", then call your guest Wi-Fi "mynetwork apps" or something similar.
+Also, make sure you DON'T allow cross talk between the main network and guest network (usually disabled by default).
+After you move you non-personal devices to the guest Wi-Fi, you will have much less to worry about if you IOT devices get hacked.
 It will keep your personal systems and information just a little more protected.

 Back to Questions